 i.
 LABRUM OR UPPER LIP: THE GRASSHOPPER HAS UPPER LIP OR LABRUM WHICH PREVENTS FOOD FROM FALLING OUT

 iii.
-MAXILAE: the grasshopper or cockroach has a pair of Maxillae which serves as biting blade.
+MAXILAE: the grasshopper or cockroach has a pair of Maxillae which serves as a biting blade.
 This breaks down the food which the mandibles have chewed into smaller particles

 iv.
 LABIUM: the labium also known as the lower lip prevents the wastage of food from the mouth. holozoic organisms